Gentleman (Psy song): Synopsis

 In a pink tuxedo, Psy does the hip-swaying dance while putting his hand to his chin, while the dancers do the same; the women have their backs to the viewers so they sway with their ponytails.
 Psy crashes a kids' soccer game and kicks their ball away.
-He applies lotion to a girl in a violet bikini (Ji Ho-jin) and a girl in a yellow bikini (Choi So-ra) while a guy (Gil Seong-joon) carefully works a hair dryer and brush on his bald head, Psy undoes the yellow bikini girl's top.
-He lies on his belly on the floor while two guys (Park Myeong-su and Jeong Jun-ha) sway on top of him.
+He applies lotion to a girl in a violet bikini (Ji Ho-jin) and a girl in a yellow bikini (Choi So-ra) while a guy (Gil Seong-joon) carefully works a hair dryer and brush on his bald head.
+Psy undoes the yellow bikini girl's top.
+He then lies on his belly on the floor while two guys (Park Myeong-su and Jeong Jun-ha) sway on top of him.
 He takes a girl (Kim Sol) to be seated at a restaurant, but pulls the chair away, causing her to fall.
 Another guy (Jeong Hyeong-don) offers his hand to help her up, but yanks her down instead.

 Psy sees a girl (Ga-In) who is working out in a "body-hugging football outfit" with the red letter 'G'.
 He takes off his jacket, flings it at her and does a pull up.
 As he leaves, the girl follows him.
 They go to a tented market cafe where she abruptly pulls the seat from under him and shakes up his beer.
 Psy plays around with noodle dough as if it were a feather boa; while he sucks at some hand-pulled Korean noodles, she is chewing on an oden fishcake on a stick.
 He and the dancers do the sway again.
 He parties with the people at the tent.
 He starts saying "Wet Psy!"
 He sits with the two bikini-clad girls.
 He sings "Wet Psy!" over and over.
 He raises his arms to show his sweat-soaked armpits.
 He and the two girls are catapulted into the swimming pool.
 He and the dancers sway at the pool, an indoor field, and outdoors.